Thousands losing jobs as businesses going down

 It is explained that adjustments in the value of rupee to certain extent would have been good but from 105 to 139, over 32 percent, was an overkill.
 “While we needed to address the issue of exports, with no spare production capacity for exportable goods, it would have been good to diversify export base and add more items to conventional items like cotton, rice etc as well as giving exporters targeted incentive rather than massive devaluation,” the source said.

-Like several other industries, the media industry in Pakistan is also facing a crisis-like situation because of declining advertisement both from public and private sector.
+Like several other industries, the media industry in Pakistan is also facing a crisis-like situation because of declining advertisements both from public and private sectors.
 Thousands have already lost their jobs in the Pakistani media industry while there are a number of media outlets including some leading ones which are failing to pay the salaries of their employees.

-It is said that real estate and telecom related advertisements have saw a major decline in the media, both print and electronic, besides government’s decision not only to minimise its advertisement but have a downward massive revision of its ad rates.
+It is said that real estate and telecom related advertisements have seen a major decline in the media, both print and electronic, besides the government’s decision not only to minimise its advertisements but have a downward massive revision of its ad rates.

-When contacted by The News, the spokesman for the federal government on financial issues, Dr Farrukh Saleem rejected the impression that the slowdown is being witnessed in the construction industry.
+When contacted by The News, the spokesman for the federal government on financial issues, Dr Farrukh Saleem, rejected the impression that the slowdown was being witnessed in the construction industry.

 “There is an increase in cement sale this year, which belies the impression of slowdown in construction sector,” he said.

-He said the textile sector - the biggest employer with 0.5 million job capacity- is being revived by the government in about 100 factories which were shut down during the tenure of previous government will re-open in next three to six month.
+He said the textile sector -- the biggest employer with 0.5 million job capacity -- is being revived by the government.
+About 100 factories which were shut down during the tenure of previous government will re-open in the next three to six months.

 The representatives of textile industry are happy with a subsidized price of $6.5 per unit LNG and they have promised to re-open their factories.